Blackhawk Museum: Collections

 The museum houses about ninety classic cars.
 It also houses a display showcasing the work of the Wheelchair Foundation.

 One of the museum's most unusual possessions is a 1924 Hispano-Suiza H6C with a body paneled with tulipwood.
 Over the years, the museum has also housed a 1962 John F. Kennedy limousine and a Chinese Hongqi, the first Chinese-made automobile to be imported to the United States.

 The museum is a partner in organizing the local Concours d'Elegance event, which showcases some of the museum's collection among the usual entrants.

 Several changing exhibitions, representative of topics in transportation, culture, and science as they relate to our society, have been hosted in the various galleries and reception areas throughout the museum.
 Current exhibitions include selections of American jukeboxes from the golden age of the juke box and a display of antique gas pumps.
 Since 2000, the Blackhawk Automotive Museum has been an affiliate of the Smithsonian Institution, and together they have partnered to bring a variety of cultural exhibitions, historical artifacts, and significant automobiles from across the US.

 Since its opening, exhibits showcasing African art, Chinese history, and exotic animals have been added.

+Admission

+Tickets for the Blackhawk Museum are non-refundable and can be purchased at the door or online.
+On most days the Museum is open from 10:00 am to 5:00 pm.